Abduljebar49/Frontend-Exercise/README.md

-Sure, here’s an example README file for a React project that includes installation instructions, how to run the project, and information about adding the Google Maps API key to the configuration:

----

 # React Project

 Welcome to our React project!
 This project is built with TypeScript and React for creating interactive web applications.